waikato-ufdl/ufdl-ts-client/README.md

-# ufdl-js-client
+# ufdl-ts-client
-Core JavaScript library for accessing the UFDL backend, managing the communication.
+Core TypeScript library for accessing the UFDL backend, managing the communication.